 Osteoporosis is an insidious illness that sneaks up on you.
 Studies suggest that about 50 percent of women over the age of 50 will suffer a fracture related to bone loss.
 And each year, approximately 80,000 men have a hip fracture. … Read More

 “FDGB” is a common occurrence in the Emergency Department setting.
 The first question is: How common and varied is FGDB?
 The second question is: Exactly what is FDGB?
 Our emergency room secrets include the story behind that code.

 You see, in medicine we use mnemonics, abbreviations, and medical slang like they’re … Read More

 Do you frequently experience heartburn?
 If so, you’re not alone.
-More than 15 million Americans experience heartburn symptoms every single day!
+Approximately half of U.S. adults have heartburn at least once a month according The American College of Gastroenterology.
+In fact, more than 15 million Americans experience heartburn symptoms every single day!
 To extinguish the flame of heartburn … Read More

 The formula to determine the probability of a hip fracture is as simple as it is accurate: Age + weakened bones + a fall = hip fracture.
 And 75 percent of falls are experienced by women.

 Ninety-five percent of hip fractures are caused by falls (usually sideways, says the Read More

 It’s a question that should concern all women: “What is osteoporosis?"
 Yet it also should concern men, who may not be aware they also could be at risk for the disease.

 What Is Osteoporosis?
 It Starts with an Imbalance